 A two-time Midwest Fleadh Cheoil champion on the bodhrán, Amy Richter has gone on to compete in the All-Ireland Fleadh Cheoil na hÉireann in Letterkenny (2006) and Cavan (2012), Ireland.
 She’s been performing Irish music since 2003 and teaching since 2007.

+Latest Adventures!
+In August of 2019 Amy joined the faculty at the highly acclaimed Valley of the Moon Scottish fiddling school set in the gorgeous surroundings of the beautiful Redwoods in Boulder Creek, California.
+Celebrating their 36th year in existence with maestro, master fiddler, and camp captain Alasdair Fraser at the helm, Amy taught alongside some of the greats including Natalie Haas, Nic Gareiss, Hanneke Cassel, and Ryan McKasson.
 In December of 2018 Amy joined up with Kerry Irish Productions for a month long tour throughout California and Arizona.
 The production titled, An Irish Christmas featured Amy on bodhrán, Ryan McKasson on fiddle, Jesse Langen on guitar and Riverdance principle dancer, Caterina Coyne.
 In January of 2019 Amy accompanied Danú in Ireland for their televised performance at the Temple Bar Tradfest in Dublin.
 She recently returned from her third U.S. National tour with the highly celebrated trad band and can be found on several tracks of their newly released album, Ten Thousand Miles.

 Amy is a founding member of áthas, a Milwaukee based band proud to be bringing joy and happiness to all their fans for the past 14 years.
 In celebration of their 10 year anniversary áthas released an album of live tracks & rarities titled 10 for 10. áthas has become a favorite act at Irish music's premier event, Milwaukee Irish Fest, gathering praise for the excitement of their stage shows and the energy they display in the dance tent.